dhaydl/LinkBinWebsite/_pages/privacypolicy.md

 ## Typeform

-In order to make it possible to report bugs, we use the service Typeform.
+In order to make it possible for users to report bugs, we use the service Typeform.
 You can find their privacy policy [here](https://admin.typeform.com/to/dwk6gt).

 ## Contact